This Chinese Chicken Broccoli Stir fry takes less than 30 minutes to make too, I know you will LOVE it!

 However I’ve now learned that true chinese cooking is pretty simple, you just want to make sure your using the right sauces and techniques to produce an authentic dish.

-Remove it immediately and place it directly in a pot of cold water to cool down.
-Simple eh?
+- Remove it immediately and place it directly in a pot of cold water to cool down.
+Simple enough eh?

 I am so thrilled you are reading one of my recipes, if you made this recipe i’d love to hear about it!
 Thank you very much for reading and until next time see ya in the kitchen.
 Don’t want to miss a recipe?
 Sign up for our NEWSLETTER delivered right to your inbox every Month!